 Marlyn E. Lugar Courtroom

 In addition to being a classroom, the Lugar Courtroom is frequently used for endowed lectures, guest speakers, conferences, and special events such as the final round of the National Energy & Sustainability Moot Court Competition.
 The Supreme Court of Appeals of West Virginia holds hearings annually in the Lugar Courtroom, as well.
 Every two or three years, the United States Court of Appeals for the Fourth Circuit hears cases in Lugar.
 It is the largest of the three courtrooms at WVU Law and is named for Professor Marlyn Edward Lugar who taught here from 1937 to 1977.
-Events is Lugar are often webcast.
+Events in Lugar are often webcast.
+The seating capacity is 266.

 John W. Fisher, II Courtroom